-Hardwood Swamps are wetlands dominated by trees: Green Ash (Fraxinus pennsylvanica), Black Ash (Fraxinus nigra), Silver Maple (Acer saccharinum) are common trees found in swamps.
-Due to the invasion by the Emerald Ash borer, the ash species are likely doomed to become minor players in American swamps, like the American Elm (Ulmus americana) and other native elm trees that have been decimated by non-native diseases and pests.
-Hardwood Swamps are usually flooded in the spring and have a high water table for the rest of the year.
+Hardwood swamps are wetlands dominated by trees.
+Green Ash (Fraxinus pennsylvanica), Black Ash (Fraxinus nigra), and Silver Maple (Acer saccharinum) are common trees found in swamps.
+Due to invasion by the Emerald Ash borer, the ash species are likely doomed to become minor players in American swamps, like the American Elm (Ulmus americana) and other native elm trees that have been decimated by non-native diseases and pests.
+Hardwood swamps are usually flooded in the spring and have a high water table for the rest of the year.

 Floodplain forests have many of the same features and plant species found in hardwood swamp habitat, but are influenced by the floodwaters of rivers.
-Flooding rivers bring in silt, nutrients and seeds.
-The flowing waters also remove and re-sort the soil and detritus of the forest.
-Here, the water level is more seasonally variable than in Hardwood Swamps, being above the water table in the spring and then lower than that of the Hardwood Swamp in summer.
+Flooding rivers bring in silt, nutrients, and seeds.
+The flowing waters also remove and shift the soil and detritus of the forest.
+The water table can vary more seasonably than Hardwood Swamps, being above the water table in the spring, and then lower than that of the Hardwood Swamp in summer.
 For these reasons, the Floodplain Forest is a more dynamic ecosystem.
 The Eastern Cottonwood (Populous deltoides) is very common here; its seeds germinate on the exposed sediments, and its small broken branches will take root as water levels drop.
-Many species of Willows (Salix spp.), both tree and shrub, have the same reproductive properties of Cottonwood that make them common in Floodplain Forests.
-The flood frequency of Floodplain Forests can run from yearly to many decades between floods.
+Many species of Willows (Salix spp.), both trees and shrubs, have the same reproductive properties of cottonwood that make them common in floodplain forests.
+The flood frequency of floodplain forests can run from yearly to many decades between floods.